stephenhaunts/ProfanityDetector/README.md

 ## Return list of all profanities in a sentence

-The second scenario is returning a list of profanities from supplied string.
+The second scenario is returning a list of profanities from the supplied string.
 This method will attempt remove any false positives from the string.
-For example, to quote the standard scunthope problem without removing the false positive, the word scunthorpe would report the word "c*nt" as this is contained within the word scunthorpe.
+For example, to quote the standard scunthope problem without removing the false positive, the word scunthorpe would report the word "c@nt" as this is contained within the word scunthorpe (characters 2 to 5).
 This library will detect if a profanity is inside another word and filter it out if the enclosed word is also not a profanity.

 ```csharp
 var filter = new ProfanityFilter();